Ranked in these QuestionsQuestion Ranking

 Pro Multi-platform (Linux, Windows, MacOS X)

-you can use same tool in all desktop OS enviroments
+You can use same tool in all desktop OS environments.

 Pro Directory Hotlist